LeroySteele/Discord-Bot---Node.js-for_SubsequentRP/README.md

 `Steps:`

--Pull these files from Githun

--Open CMD and /cd into the file.
-Then download all the npm packages using these commands npm i discord.js npm i -D dotenv npm i -D nodemon
+-Open CMD and create a folder then /cd into the folder.
+Then download all the npm packages by using these commands npm init -y npm i discord.js npm i -D dotenv npm i -D nodemon